 “Because of your promise, and according to your own heart, you have brought about all this greatness, to make your servant know it.
 Therefore you are great, O Lord God.
 For there is none like you, and there is no God besides you, according to all that we have heard with our ears.”

 It’s not just in the Psalms that you get a peek at David’s worshipful spirit.
-Throughout the Samuels and Chronicles you see David worshipping God.
-It just naturally bubbles up, which is why, despite David’s serious sins, Lord our maker would call him a man after his own heart.
+Throughout the Samuels and Chronicles, you see David worshipping God.
+It just naturally bubbles up, which is why, despite David’s serious sins, the Lord our maker would call him a man after his own heart.

 4. David’s song of thankful worship (1 Chronicles 16:31–34)

 “Let the heavens be glad, and let the earth rejoice, and let them say among the nations, “The Lord reigns!”
 Let the sea roar, and all that fills it; let the field exult, and everything in it!
 Then shall the trees of the forest sing for joy before the Lord, for he comes to judge the earth.
 Oh give thanks to the Lord, for he is good; for his steadfast love endures forever!”

 In the middle of 1 Chronicles is a beautiful Psalm of thanksgiving written by David.
 He is so overjoyed that the Ark of the Covenant is back in Jerusalem that he composes this song of worship and sings to the Lord.
 Like much of the worship in the Old Testament, it is a celebration of the things God has done—and is doing.
 It builds to a crescendo of creation’s song of praise, of seas roaring and fields exulting.